Nathaniel Ames (born 1741): Marriage

+Reputation

-He became known around Dedham as "Grumbleton the Jacobinite."
-The list of people and groups he disliked was as long as his prejudices were extreme.
+Ames became known around Dedham as "Grumbleton the Jacobinite."
+The list of people and groups he disliked was long, and his prejudices were extreme.
 He would also frequently create caricature names for them, such as "Prigarchy" for John Adams, lawyers in general, anything British, and Federalists.

+Education at Harvard

-He attended Harvard College, graduating in 1761.
-He went on to earn a second degree at Harvard as well.
-There he would make connections with a number of individuals who would serve in the American Revolution and in the new American government.
+Ames later attended Harvard College, graduating in 1761.
+He went on to earn a second degree at Harvard.
+There, he would make connections with a number of individuals who would serve in the American Revolution and in the new American government.

+Diary

+For most of his life, Ames kept a diary.
+Beginning while at Harvard and ending just before his death, its entries spanned a period of 64 years.
+He recorded his actions and thoughts on both local and national events, but he largely stopped writing about national affairs after the end of the War of 1812.

 Career

-The town first elected Ames to the Great and General Court in 1790, but he refused the office.
+The town of Dedham first elected Ames to the Great and General Court in 1790, but he refused the office.
 The following year he was elected again and accepted "upon [the town's] acceptance to dispense with my attendance...
-I consider myself as a nominal Representative only to save the Town from being fined."
+I consider myself as a nominal Representative only to save the Town from being fined".

 Following his father's death, Ames took on his medical practice and his almanac publishing business.
-He would also teach in the Dedham Public Schools and in Needham, Massachusetts.
+He also taught classes in the Dedham Public Schools and in Needham, Massachusetts.

-After the Norfolk County was created in 1792, the Court of Common Pleas and the Court of General Sessions of the Peace first met in the Dedham's meetinghouse.
-Ames was chosen as the clerk of both and they met for the first time on September 23.
+After Norfolk County was created in 1792, the Court of Common Pleas and the Court of General Sessions of the Peace first met in Dedham's meetinghouse.
+Ames was chosen as the clerk of both courts; they met for the first time on September 23.
 He was removed from both positions in August 1797 by the new Federalist administration.
 Ames saw political revenge as the reason for the sacking, but those responsible claimed that he had "so interlarded the books with ebullitions of spleen, nonsense, and blackguardism, that it became necessary, for the preservation of the records, to remove him.

-In 1793, he was upset that Samuel Haven was selected to be register of probate over him and claimed it was only through the "solicitation, lying, and intrigue" of Haven's father, Rev. Jason Haven, that he got the position.
+In 1793, he was upset that Samuel Haven was selected to be register of probate over him, and claimed it was only through the "solicitation, lying, and intrigue" of Haven's father, Rev. Jason Haven, that he got the position.
 Like his father before him, Ames frequently feuded with the elder Haven.